Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Memory in RL

+\begin{corollary} A task corresponds to an MDP (i.e., is Markovian) if and only if all correlation horizons are trivial: $\max\limits_n \Xi = 1$. \end{corollary}

+\begin{proof} In an MDP, the optimal action depends only on the current state (or observation), i.e., no past information is needed.
+This implies $\xi_n = 1$ for all event-recall pairs, hence $\max\limits_n \xi_n = 1$.
+Conversely, if $\max\limits_n \xi_n = 1$, then no decision depends on events beyond the current step, satisfying the Markov property. \end{proof}
-Using the definitions of memory-intensive environments (Definition~\ref{def:memory_intensive_environments}) and agent memory types (Definition~\ref{def:memory_dm_memory}), we can configure experiments to test short-term and long-term memory in the Memory DM framework.
-Notably, the same memory-intensive environment can validate both types of memory, as outlined in~\autoref{th:border_K}:

-\begin{theorem}[\textbf{On the context memory border}] Let $\tilde{\mathcal{M}}_P$ be a memory-intensive environment and $K$ be an agents context length.
+Using the definitions of memory-intensive environments (\autoref{def:memory_intensive_environments}) and agent memory types (\autoref{def:memory_dm_memory}), we can configure experiments to test short-term and long-term memory in the Memory DM framework.
+Notably, the same memory-intensive environment can validate both types of memory, as outlined in~\autoref{th:border_K}: \begin{theorem}[\textbf{On the context memory border}] Let $\tilde{\mathcal{M}}_P$ be a memory-intensive environment and $K$ be an agent's context length.
 Then there exists \textit{context memory border} $\overline{K} \geq 1$ such that if $K \leq \overline{K}$ then the environment $\tilde{\mathcal{M}}_P$ is used to validate exclusively long-term memory in Memory DM framework: